Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ## 🪶 Contribution and licenses
 ### The project
 Feel free to contribute to this project by forking it and making pull requests.
 You can also open an issue if you find a bug or have any suggestion.
-However, you can't distribute this project without contacting me first.

 This project is licensed under the [RMD-C v1.0 License](LICENSE.txt).
 Please check for more details.